8 Best Espresso Machines Under $500 for 2026 (Tested & Tried)

 Why It’s Great?

 At around $400, the Breville Bambino Plus strikes the perfect balance between performance and simplicity.
-It’s fast, easy to use, and helps you make espresso drinks that taste like they came from a café—all without taking up too much room in your kitchen.
+It’s fast, easy to use, and helps you make espresso drinks that taste as if they came from a coffee shop, all without taking up too much room in your kitchen.

 If you’re just starting out or want something reliable and compact, this is a solid pick.